medhinibr/Binance-Trade-Bot/Readme.md

 A fully automated cryptocurrency trading bot built using the Binance API, designed to execute trades programmatically based on defined strategies.
 This project provides a clean, modular structure with dedicated components for configuration, client handling, trading logic, and debugging, making it an ideal starting point for developing your own automated trading solutions.

+The bot supports interaction with Binance’s spot trading system and allows for easy extension and implementation of custom trading strategies.

 ## Features

 -   Place **Market** and **Limit** orders.